sm64pc/sm64ex/README.md

  * An option to disable drawing distances.
 (Activate with `make NODRAWINGDISTANCE=1`.)
  * In-game control binding, currently available on the `testing` branch.
  * Skip introductory Peach & Lakitu cutscenes with the `--skip-intro` CLI option
  * Cheats menu in Options.
-(Activate with `--cheats`) Please note that if a cheat asks you to press "L" it's referring to the N64 button.
-Check your bindings and make sure you have the "L" button mapped to a button in your controller.
+Activate by pressing the "L Trigger" three times while in the Options menu and then exiting and re-entering the menu, or by launching the game with `--cheats`. **Please note that the "L Trigger" means the N64 button, not the actual "L" button in your real controller.
+Check your bindings in the settings.
+By default, it's mapped to the left analog stick click.**

 ## Building
 For building instructions, please refer to the [wiki](https://github.com/sm64pc/sm64pc/wiki).